benwhalley/lifesavR/README.md

 Each worksheet and workbook has a "Check your knowledge" section.
 Students are directed to answer these questions in the workbook.
 The subsequent session begins by revealing the answers to these questions, as a warmup/revision test.

+## Videos

+* 'Stage directions' in video transcripts should be written in capitals and enclosed in square brackets, e.g. [RUN THE CODE SO FAR].

 ## Language

 * Show rather than tell